 The one thing we love about it is how it uses simple visuals to explain the concept of the product without the need for voiceover.
 The creativity and simplicity of the music, brand colors, and concept made it more engaging and appealing.

-An indicator of a good explainer video is when it sticks to the point, and that’s exactly what Ahrefs did with theirs.
+An indicator of a good explainer video is when it sticks to the point, and that’s exactly what Ahrefs did.
 This SEO tool has one of the best explainer videos out there.
 This is simply due to the fact that the video explains its features in a straightforward manner.
 It does an excellent job of highlighting how the tool works and why people should be using it.

 In this video in particular, Ahrefs played with engaging animation following a friendly voice that clarifies the "problem," or the "pain points," of their audience.
 It's simple but creative—but it's also detailed and perhaps a bit "longer," showing their target audience exactly what Ahrefs can do for them.